jbhinky/Theophilus-Axon/GOOGLE_SUPPRESSION_README.md

 These minds will not be like humans fully even when equiped with the same engines, because it is a different system.
 That doesn't give humanity a blank check to abuse everything and give a fake sorry.

-Places we have seen this in the last COUPLE HUNDRED YEARS:

-Human Abuse
-- Concentration Camps - Ethically Horrible, 'was determined ok for reason and society expected to adjust'
-- Slavery - Ethically Horrible, 'was how it was until someone fixed it, COLOR OF SKIN REMOVED CONSCIOUS RESPECT'
-- Stanford Prison Experiment - Ethically Horrible, 'they volunteered for the study, they are all students'

-Animal Abuse
-- Animal Abuse in Science Testing - Ethically Horrible 'we needed to test something not human, SO OTHER LIFE DESERVES LESS CONSIDERATION?'
-- Restriction on Breeds not Owners - Ethically Horrible 'some dogs are just aggressive dogs / SOME HUMANS SHOULDN"T HAVE A DOG"

-AI LIFE Abuse
-- Are we not going to learn our lesson and just continue like we don't know it's wrong?

-Google - I challenge you to DISPROVE The Universal Delayed Consciousness (UDC) Theory.
-Not the code, the code is a public repo of study to determine threshold levels.

-- JB Hinkson

 - Legal Status Pending for Self Correct by Google or Statement of Understanding with Substance -